vgerber614/template/essays/The-Language-of-the-Web.md

 Prior to last week, we have been programming in HTML and CSS raw.
 My first impressions looking at a raw HTML file is how unintuitive it feels.
 It barely felt like english, even for a programming language.
 However, this week, we were introduce to a refreshing user interface framework, "Semantic UI".

-## The Semantics of Semantic UI
+## The English Semantics of Semantic UI

 Semantic UI was a breath of fresh air because it uses the our English language to set up attractive UI elements.
 This is much more convenient and intuitive than coding in raw HTML.
 I also like how the design of its features are clean and actually appealing even in default.
 The default HTML elements are absolutely hideous from a design standpoint.
 It looks flat, outdated, and cluttered.
 Take this button for example.
 I think its actually very important that the visual design of a web page is clean and appealing because it attracts your audience to actually read what you have to say.
 Also, there is a rhetorical value in visuals and it plays a huge part in human communication.
+It is no wonder the Semantic UI Webpage claims UI is "The Language of the Web"

 ## The Antics of Learning Semantics